"You must never be fearful about what you are doing when it is right." -Rosa Parks

 She is a core member of a school building team that is working on creating New York City’s first public school to educate children with language based learning differences.
 She works with a team who is committed to bringing equity into literacy instruction for the children of NYC.

 Akeela holds a Ph.D. in clinical psychology, with specialized training is working with children and families

-Mar Fitzgerald is the mother of a wonderful 5th grader.
+Mar Fitzgerald is the mother of a wonderful 7th grader.
 As the child of Civil Rights Movement leaders, community activism is in her blood.
-She currently sits on the Community Board 2 Schools & Education Committee, is Chair of Village Independent Democrats (VID), and served on the Executive Board of the PS41 PTA for years.
-Mar is an elected County Committee member in the 66th Assembly District and co-Chair of the CB2 Equity Working Group.
-She is dedicated to furthering the important work and conversations around social justice in Manhattan, NYC and the world.
+She currently sits on Manhattan Community Board 2 Schools & Education Committee as Vice-Chair, is President of Village Independent Democrats (VID), and served on the Executive Board of the PS41 PTA for years.
+Mar is an elected County Committee member, Chair of Equity, Race & Justice for CB2 .
+She is dedicated to furthering the important work and conversations around social justice in Manhattan, NYC, and the world.